 As a small CPG company, you want to sell more product.
 So, you work with your retail partners to plan and run a trade promotion.
 But even with the most supportive retailers, running trade promotions isn’t cheap, nor do they promise returns.

-What is trade spend?
+What is Trade Spend?

 Maybe your item or brand isn’t new at all, but you just need to remind folks – hey, we’re here, and you’ll like us if you try us.
 A strategically placed display or pricing discount can make all the difference as to whether a shopper purchases your product over a competitor’s, or purchases anything from your category at all.
 Just make sure to factor promotions into your overall CPG pricing strategy to avoid any issues with supply or demand.

 Maybe you’ve got great brand awareness in the Northeast, but nobody in the Midwest has ever heard of you: sounds like it’s time to invest in a trade promotion!
 Or, maybe you’ve got significant distribution and strong velocity at a couple niche healthy food retailers, but you want to improve sales at more mass market retailers.
 Sounds like it’s time to reach new audiences with a trade promotion.

-The Metrics – What are you measuring?
+The Metrics – What are you Measuring?

 Click on the image to take a closer look.